 30.1 Identity Politics in a Fractured Society

-In the late 1960s and 1970s, Native Americans, gays and lesbians, and women organized to change discriminatory laws and pursue government support for their interests, a strategy known as identity politics.
+In the late 1960s and 1970s, Native Americans, LGBTQ people, and women organized to change discriminatory laws and pursue government support for their interests, a strategy known as identity politics.
 Others, disenchanted with the status quo, distanced themselves from White, middle-class America by forming their own countercultures centered on a desire for peace, the rejection of material goods and traditional morality, concern for the environment, and drug use in pursuit of spiritual revelations.
 These groups, whose aims and tactics posed a challenge to the existing state of affairs, often met with hostility from individuals, local officials, and the U.S. government alike.
 Still, they persisted, determined to further their goals and secure for themselves the rights and privileges to which they were entitled as American citizens.

 30.2 Coming Apart, Coming Together